The MenAfriVac® vaccine was the first in history to be designed specifically for Africa. Photo: PATH/Gabe Bienczycki.

 It's been called "a stunning success."

-For more than a century, meningitis has swept across sub-Saharan Africa on dusty winds with unstoppable force.
-With each epidemic, the disease decimates communities, killing one in ten people who are sickened and leaving one-quarter of survivors severely debilitated.
-Mothers have desperately awaited the seasonal “rains of hope” to dampen the winds and wash away the disease for another year.
+For more than a century, meningitis swept across sub-Saharan Africa on dusty winds with unstoppable force.
+With each epidemic, the disease decimated communities, killing one in ten people who were sickened and leaving one-quarter of survivors severely debilitated.
+Mothers desperately awaited the seasonal “rains of hope” to wash away the disease for another year.

-On December 6, 2010, people across Burkina Faso, Mali, and Niger began receiving a shot of a new and promising meningitis vaccine as the first nationwide vaccination campaigns with MenAfriVac™ kicked off.
-To date, more than 100 million people have received the vaccine, which was developed specifically to protect from meningococcal A meningitis, the strain of the disease most destructive to people living in Africa’s meningitis belt.
+In December 2010, young people across Burkina Faso, Mali, and Niger became the first to receive the MenAfriVac® vaccine, which was developed specifically to protect from meningococcal A meningitis, the strain most destructive to communities in Africa’s meningitis belt.

-MenAfriVac™ signifies many milestones for the region: The first time in history that a vaccine has been specifically designed for Africa.
-The first vaccine ever introduced in Africa before reaching any other continents.
-And the first time mothers will not have to live in fear of a meningitis epidemic taking away their children and destroying lives.
+The MenAfriVac® vaccine signifies many milestones for the region: The first time in history a vaccine was specifically designed for Africa.
+The first vaccine ever introduced in Africa before reaching any other continent.

 A meningitis outbreak in 1996, which infected over 250,000 people and killed over 25,000, ignited a call for help from African ministers of health.
 It took a new model of vaccine development to overcome the financial and technical hurdles.